Veeloxfire/WordleSolver/README.md

 # Wordle Solver
 Wordle solver written in c++ (could easily be converted to c probably)

-Its unreasonably effective for what it does
+Its unreasonably effective for what it does.
-It doesn't do any fancy strategies, it guesses somewhat like a regular human with an irregular vocabulary It uses the same "algorithm" the whole time and this could be changed to be different based on how many words left, which letters it knows, etc
+It doesn't do any fancy strategies, it guesses somewhat like a regular human with an irregular vocabulary.
+It uses the same "algorithm" the whole time and this could be changed to be different based on how many words left, which letters it knows, etc

 Currently only supports windows but you could write a linux_main.cpp fairly easily if you wanted